 All preceptors must have applicable expertise and the ability to help the student achieve learning goals.
-Preceptors must be willing and available to work with the FNP student in a setting where advance practice nursing is allowed to contribute to the improvement of clinical care.
-Depending on student learning needs, more than one preceptor maybe used for a clinical site.
+Preceptors must be willing and available to work with the FNP student in an environment where advance practice nursing is embraced and valued as a contributor to the improvement of clinical care.
+Depending on student learning needs, more than one preceptor may be used for a clinical site.
 The use of multiple preceptors must be approved by the course faculty.

-- The FNP preceptor must possess a master's degree in nursing at the minimum, be nationally board-certified as a nurse practitioner and hold an unencumbered advanced practice license.
-The preceptor must also have at least one year of practice as a nurse practitioner. - Other types of health professionals may also serve as a preceptor for FNP students: Medical Doctor (MD or Doctor of Osteopathy (DO).
-MDs and DOs must have an active medical license. - A Physician's Assistant (PA) may serve as a preceptor as long as the PA has a delegation agreement with a physician.
+• The FNP preceptor must possess a master's degree in nursing at the minimum, be nationally board-certified as a nurse practitioner and hold an unencumbered advanced practice license.
+The preceptor must also have at least one year of practice as a nurse practitioner.

+- Other types of health professionals may also serve as a preceptor for FNP students: Medical Doctor (MD or Doctor of Osteopathy (DO).
+MDs and DOs must have an active medical license. - A Physician's Assistant (PA) may serve as a preceptor if the PA has a delegation agreement with a physician.
 The physician must be the preceptor of record and oversee the experience at all times that the student is onsite.